 Nominated faculty may list the name(s) and contact information for undergraduate and/or graduate student(s) with whom they’re collaborating or hoping to collaborate on public humanities projects.
-We will then reach out to those students personally to invite them to join us in June.
+We will then reach out to those students personally to invite them to apply to the institute.

 Please note: Faculty and graduate student applicants must be from participating institutions and must be nominated by the directors of their humanities centers or other liaisons as designated by agreement with the UNH Center for the Humanities.
 We will invite nominated faculty members and grad students to apply by February 22 via the application portal on this site and will notify the summer 2019 cohort of their acceptance to the institute in mid-March.